 Top 10 Stowage Tips for Your Boat’s Safety Gear

-Here at Port Annapolis, we’re all about safety.
+At Port Annapolis, we’re all about safety.
 Sure, boating is an enjoyable pastime—but like all other recreational activities, it comes with its own set of inherent risks.
 Luckily, these dangers can be mitigated with the proper precautions—perhaps the most important of which is being adequately prepared at all times.
 Here are a few tips for stowing safety gear aboard your boat to ensure your equipment is accessible, operational and secure in the case of an emergency.
 You’ll be ready to hit the open water with the peace of mind your safety has been taken into account.

 - Lifejackets – You need to have at least one that is in good condition and properly sized for everyone onboard.
 Approved inflatable PFD’s count, but only if you’re actually wearing them at all times.
 And if you’ll be going offshore or navigating through rough waters, consider upgrading them to the Type III variety for added safety.

 - Throw Rings & Cushions – A throw-able PFD (Type IV) is also a must-have.
 Keep this item on-deck and easily accessible at all times, so if someone falls overboard, you can quickly toss it to them.
 If your Type IV is more than a few years old, grab the straps or ropes and give them a good tug.
 If you can rip or break them, the PFD needs to be replaced.

 - Sound Signal – On many boats, this will be a built-in horn.
 In other cases, you’ll need to carry a whistle, or an air horn.
 Yelling doesn’t count!

 - Fire Extinguisher – One or more fire extinguishers may or may not be required aboard your boat, depending on how it falls into the USCG regulations.
 Be sure to consult their standards and consider adding extra units in high-risk areas such as the galley and engine room.
 See our blog post for more info!